EquiticeDaRandomBoi/celeste-wasm/how.md

 image of relogic logo

-After trying to enter a world though, the game immediately crashes after trying to create a new thread, which was not supported in .NET 8.0 wasm.
+...and then immediately crashed after trying to create a new thread, which was not supported in .NET 8.0 wasm.

-We knew that they would be supported in the next version, so we waited about a month for NET 9.0 to get a stable release before continuing.
-Once it was packaged, we added the `<WasmEnableThreads>true</WasmEnableThreads>` option to the project and recompiled.
+Fortunately we found a clever solution: waiting about a month for NET 9.0 to get a stable release.
+Once it was packaged, we acould just add the new `<WasmEnableThreads>true</WasmEnableThreads>` option to the project and recompiled.

 This time though, FNA failed to initialize.